simonwoerpel/d3-playbooks-maps/README.md

 })
 ```

-Every column and every key in `feature.properties` will assigned to the data, so you can use it later like:
+Every csv column and every key in `feature.properties` will assigned to the data, so you can use it later like:

 ```javascript
 g.selectAll(".label").data(M.data).enter()  // see `drawExtra` below